 In his down time, Doug keeps himself in shape riding his bicycle and working out at the gym.
-He is currently training for a trek in the Himalayan country of Bhutan with his daughter Caitlyn, her life partner, Tanner, and Doug’s grandson Austin.
 Doug’s other interests include motorcycles, hand drumming, learning how to operate a steam locomotive and failing at gardening every year.
-He can often be seen in dives and saloons throughout the area 2 stepping the night away with his life partner Patricia.
+He can often be seen in dives and saloons throughout the area two stepping the night away with his life partner Patricia.

 Sherine was born in California and moved to Colorado when she was young.
+She has a bachelor’s degree in psychology with a concentration in child and adolescent development.
 She was raised in the Thornton area and now lives in Westminster with her fiancé, their three children, two cats, and a snake.
 Sherine loves to read non-fiction life books and spend time with her kids making memories with them.
 She also enjoys riding her bike and 4-wheelers.
-She is three courses away from earning her bachelor’s degree in psychology with a concentration in child and adolescent development.
 She plans on continuing her education with a master’s degree in the near future.

 M.D. & Medical Director

-I am board-certified in Emergency Medicine and did my residency back in the 1990’s in Michigan.
-I am a Fellow of the College of Emergency Physicians and have completed a fellowship in Wilderness Medicine.
-Currently I am board-eligible in Addiction Medicine and plan to sit for those boards in 2019.
-I have worked as an Emergency Physician in Colorado, Michigan, North Dakota and West Virginia since the 1990’s and have been an owner/partner in two urgent care ventures until 2013 when I became more interested in Addiction Medicine and started pursuing that as a career change.
-I have consulted up and down the Front Range of Colorado at Harmony, CeDAR and several sober-living facilities and harm-reduction OTP’s.
+Jim is board-certified in Emergency Medicine and did his residency back in the 1990’s in Michigan.
+He is a FACEP or Fellow of the College of Emergency Physicians and completed his fellowship in Wilderness Medicine.
+Currently he is board-eligible in Addiction Medicine and plans to sit for those boards in 2019.
+Jim worked as an Emergency Physician in Colorado, Michigan, North Dakota and West Virginia since the 1990’s.
+He was an owner/partner in two urgent care ventures until 2013, when he became more interested in Addiction Medicine and started pursuing that as a career change.
+He has consulted up and down the Front Range of Colorado at Harmony, CeDAR and several sober-living facilities and harm-reduction OTP’s.

 Shelly is an LPN, and has a BA in Psychology.
-She would like you to know that she does not judge people, is open-minded, and has a wicked sense of humor.
+She she does not judge people, is open-minded, and has a wicked sense of humor.
 She believes addiction is a disease of the brain.
 If you are reading this and you need help recovering from your addiction, she welcomes you with open arms.
 Her daughter suffered from addiction to methamphetamine for years, which gave her the tools she uses every day to help others.

 She has four wonderful grandchildren, and a great husband.
 She is the mother of three beautiful children.
 Shelley is a lover of the arts.
 Shelly’s family are the founders of the Boulder International Film Festival.